henrylukito/db2/README.md

 # db2

 Python module to help manage a folder of YAML files as a (graph) database.
-The data from YAML files can be loaded in Python program as dict objects, and editing these dict objects with provided functions will also update the YAML files.
+The data from YAML files can be loaded in Python program as dict objects, and editing these dict objects with provided editing functions will save the changes to YAML files.

 ## How to create new database